apakbin94/BoXHED2.0/README.md

 git clone *REPO_LINK*
 ```
 please note that it needs to be done for both repositories.
 2. **setting up conda**: We highly recommend devoting a conda environment to BoXHED2.0.
 This implementation uses python 3.8.
-We have provided the package list of the conda environment used for the development in the repository under the name *condapackagelist.txt*.
+We have provided the package list of the conda environment used for the development in the repository under the name *packageslist.txt*.

 You may create a conda environment named boxhed2.0 and load it with the package list mentioend above.
 To do so, you can go to the cloned BoXHED2.0 repository, and run the following:
 ```